 Graduation Rate: 69% 4 years 70% 6 years

 Christendom alumni are involved in just about every field possible.
 Our graduates strive to make their mark on history by being great at what they do.
 We empower them by expanding their intellects, educating them in an ordered liberal arts curriculum that is focused on wisdom and truth.
 Approximately 18% of Christendom alumni (9% above the national average) have attained a graduate degree, having studied at such institutions as Notre Dame Law School, Harvard, University of Virginia, Fordham, William and Mary, The Catholic University of America, Johns Hopkins, The Angelicum, Oxford University, Washington & Lee Law, and the University of Dallas.
-There are over 150 alumni priests and religious, as well as 100s of stay-at-home alumnae mothers who are doing great work by raising their families.
+There are over 150 alumni priests and religious, as well as hundreds of stay-at-home alumnae mothers who are doing great work by raising their families.

 Please identify any notable public recognition of your institution’s academic quality in the last three years, such as rankings, awards, etc.